deejaygraham/deejaygraham.github.io/_posts/2016-12-04-hello--minecraft.markdown

 ~~~

-Once that's done, we are ready to start programming in minecraft.
+Once that's done, we are ready to start programming in Minecraft.
 First you will need
 to create a new python source file, say hello.py, like this:

 ~~~